-If you are also interested in finding out the 8 rules that every soccer goalie needs to know then click here to go to the guide I wrote all about them.
+If you are also interested in finding out the rules for soccer goalies, then check out my article – 8 rules that every soccer goalie needs to know

 Where a Goalie can use their Hands to Pick up the Ball

 In soccer, the goalkeeper is the only player on the field of play that can use their hands to touch the ball.
 Every other player is restricted to only using their feet, legs, head, and torso.

 There are restrictions around where on the field the goalie can use their hands.